GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_conflevel_npVaR_port(tickers, positions, start_date, end_date, freq= "daily",alpha=0.01,confidence_level=0.95, display=display)

-This function yf_conflevel_npVaR_port calculates the quantile non-parametric value at risk (VaR) for a PORTFOLIO of assets using Yahoo Finance data.
+This function yf_conflevel_npVaR_port calculates the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using Yahoo Finance data.
 It first downloads historical price data from Yahoo Finance for each asset in the portfolio, calculates the returns of each asset, and then  calculates the portfolio VaR, the lower and the upper bound at a specified confidence level and alpha level.

 #### Args: